cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 1. Power on your console while holding <kbd class="face">A</kbd> and <kbd class="face">B</kbd>
     - This should launch the Unlaunch Filemenu
-    - If nothing is listed, or if only `TWiLight Menu++` isn't listed (even after scrolling down), then you'll need to [reformat the SD card](sd-card-setup.html)
+    - If nothing is listed, or if only the NAND contents are listed (even after scrolling down), then you'll need to [reformat the SD card](sd-card-setup.html)
 1. Navigate to `OPTIONS`, and look at the available options
     - <kbd class="face">A</kbd> + <kbd class="face">B</kbd> is hardcoded to launch into Unlaunch's menu, and as such cannot be changed
     - The `NO BUTTON` and `BUTTON A / B / X / Y` options can be set however you like and will choose what your DSi loads at boot depending on which buttons are held.
-You can select any DSiWare, homebrew, the Slot-1 card, wifiboot, or Unlaunch's Filemenu
+You can select any DSiWare, homebrew (including whichever menu you installed), the Slot-1 card, wifiboot, or Unlaunch's Filemenu
-      - For TWiLight Menu++, select  `TWiLight Menu++`
       - For the original DSi Menu, select `Launcher`
     - `LOAD ERROR` is what your DSi will load if loading what you have set fails, such as the SD card not being inserted
 1. Select `SAVE & EXIT` to save your settings, then turn off your DSi